 After closing the New Yorker, the Talbots opened first run art houses, tried repertory again at the beautiful Metro and eventually became partners and the driving force behind the very successful Lincoln Plaza Cinemas.
 Two weeks before Dan’s death it was announced that the Talbots would not be renewing the lease but the owner promised it will return after building repairs and cinema refurbishments, programmed in the Talbot tradition.
 Time will tell.

 In Spring, 2017 Dan Talbot wrote his own article, “Fragments from the Dream World: Reminiscences of a Film Distributor and Exhibitor” in Cineaste Magazine.
 Cynthia Rowell wrote a fine introduction online.
 The article itself is only available in the print edition that can be purchased here or found at many local and college libraries.

 Manohla Dargis’ New York Times interview with Talbot offers insight into how he would seek out films at festivals, in this case Cannes.

 The Art House Convergence is an annual gathering of people working with repertory and first run art cinemas worldwide.
-It takes place just prior to the Sundance Film Festival in nearby Midway each January.
-The 2018 Convergence is sold out with 600 participants Each year several theaters make short presentations about their venues and these entertaining and insightful videos are viewable at Art House Tales.
+It takes place just prior to the Sundance Film Festival in nearby Midway, Utah each January.
+The 2018 Convergence sells out with over 600 participants Each year several theaters make short presentations about their venues and these entertaining and insightful videos are viewable at Art House Tales.

 For her book about movie theaters and the alternative film scene in San Francisco, Left in the Dark editor Julie Lindow collects numerous essays by Rebecca Solnit, Eddie Muller, Laura Horak, Gary Meyer and others combined with photos by R.A.
 McBride fr a unique perspective.